Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Computer Dissection .md

 **Affected People**: All

-**Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9
+**Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9 (high)

-**Mitigation**: Do not connect a power source, try to get people to hold it one at a time
+**Mitigation**: Do not connect a power source, try to get people to hold it one at a time.
+Keep an eye out for children trying to spin the wings with their fingers

-**After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3
+**After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3 (low)

 <br/>